-- 4.1 IRC is administered by Seahorse Rating Ltd (referred to in these Rules as the RORC Rating Office) and the UNCL Centre de Calcul (referred to as UNCL) only.
-The expression Rating Authority is defined as the RORC Rating Office and the UNCL Centre de Calcul acting jointly.
-The expression Rule Authority is defined as any other individual or body authorised by the Rating Authority to act for the Rating Authority on a local basis for the administration of IRC in a defined geographical area. - 4.2 In order to ensure the integrity of the unpublished elements of the IRC Rule all details of the IRC Rule are the sole property of the RORC Rating Office and UNCL who shall appoint an IRC Technical Committee comprised solely of those persons who have knowledge of the unpublished elements of the Rule.
+- 1 IRC is administered by Seahorse Rating Ltd (referred to in these Rules as the RORC Rating Office) and the UNCL, Pôle Course du YCF Centre de Calcul (referred to in these Rules as YCF) only.
+The expression Rating Authority is defined as the RORC Rating Office and the YCF acting jointly.
+The expression Rule Authority is defined as any other individual or body authorised by the Rating Authority to act for the Rating Authority on a local basis for the administration of IRC in a defined geographical area. - 4.2 In order to ensure the integrity of the unpublished elements of the IRC Rule all details of the IRC Rule are the sole property of the RORC Rating Office and YCF who shall appoint an IRC Technical Committee comprised solely of those persons who have knowledge of the unpublished elements of the Rule.
 This committee shall be solely responsible for any changes in the Rule algorithms.

-- 4.3 IRC TCCs are the copyright of RORC Rating Office and UNCL jointly and shall not be modified by any third party.
+- 4.3 IRC TCCs are the copyright of RORC Rating Office and YCF jointly and shall not be modified by any third party.
 Action may be taken against any third party using IRC-derived handicaps, whether precise or amended for the purpose of race handicapping any boat without a current IRC certificate.
-Adjustment of elapsed time to effectively amend an IRC TCC is considered to be modification of the IRC TCC by a third party unless: - (a) agreed in writing by the Rating Authority for a specific purpose, or - (b) applied due to an infringement of a rule while racing as defined in the sailing instructions which would otherwise be a matter for a protest committee, or - (c) application of a penalty by a protest committee.
-Stability and Safety Screening numerals are RORC Rating Office copyright. - 4.4 The IRC Policy Steering Group is responsible for the overall direction of IRC.
-The IRC Policy Steering Group comprises representatives appointed by RORC and UNCL and a representative appointed by the International IRC Owners Association. - 4.5 Additionally there shall exist an International IRC Owners' Association comprising owners of boats holding current IRC certificates.
-The International IRC Owners' Association shall have international representation which reflects the distribution of certificated boats, and shall be a forum for owners to discuss and, if agreed, to make recommendations or suggestions to the IRC Technical Committee and the IRC Policy Steering Group.
+Adjustment of elapsed time to effectively amend an IRC TCC is considered to be modification of the IRC TCC by a third party unless: - (a) agreed in writing by the Rating Authority for a specific purpose, or - (b) applied due to an infringement of a rule while racing as defined in the sailing instructions which would otherwise be a matter for a protest committee, or - (c) application of a penalty by a protest committee.Stability and Safety Screening numerals are RORC Rating Office copyright. - 4.4 The IRC Board is responsible for the overall direction of IRC.
+The IRC Board comprises two representatives appointed by RORC, two representatives appointed by YCF and one representative appointed by RORC and YCF together. - 4.5 Additionally there shall exist an International IRC Owners' Association comprising owners of boats holding current IRC certificates.
+The International IRC Owners' Association shall have international representation which reflects the distribution of certificated boats, and shall be a forum for owners to discuss and, if agreed, to make recommendations or suggestions to the IRC Technical Committee and the IRC Board.